Last Updated on July 14, 2023

-I would never spray regular bug spray on my face, but with what I made - I’d feel totally comfortable.
+I would never spray regular bug spray on my face, but with what I made, I’d feel totally comfortable.
 Note to self: Apply to face next time.

 I did get one ant bite on my foot.
 But, after four days in the woods — I’m pretty happy with those results.

 We ate out twice on the road.
-After trying 4-5 places we finally found a place that would let us sit outside with a dog!
-We’re in CA. I thought all outdoor seating was dog friendly.
-But, we struggled.
-Thankfully we settled on an awesome little diner with an amazing veggie burger and chocolate cake - on real plates!
+After trying 4-5 places, we finally found a place that would let us sit outside with a dog!
+We’re in CA. I thought all outdoor seating was dog friendly, but we really struggled to find a spot.

-In Arkansas we have tons of little drive through ice stations.
-Where ice just falls out of a chute.
+In Arkansas, we have tons of little drive through ice stations where ice just falls out of a chute.
 We were not so fortunate here.

 As the ice melted we were left with a lot of soggy food.
-Which we ate - cause zero waste!
+Which we ate — because zero waste eco camping!
 But, I will definitely do things differently in the future.

 In trying to avoid glass, we left the growlers at home.
 Also, it doesn’t seem super practical to bring a growler or two on a camping trip.
 So, we bought some cans which we recycled!

-Surprisingly, there was no recycling available at the camp site.
+Surprisingly, there was no recycling available at the campsite.
 We made sure to bring them home and recycle them.

 If you’ve ever read an interview I’ve done, then you know the answer to this question.
 “What is the one thing you miss since Going Zero Waste?”
-And, my answer is always the same.
-"Smores."
+And, my answer is always the same: s’mores.

-And, without any shame I bought a bag of marshmallows, a couple of bars of chocolate, and some classic graham crackers.
+And, without any shame, I bought a bag of marshmallows, a couple of bars of chocolate, and some classic graham crackers.
 If I can get the plastic wrap clean, I will proudly place that in my trash jar.

 And, I’ll be honest with you… they weren’t as good as I remember.
-So, I’m probably set for the next couple of years on smores.
+So, I’m probably set for the next couple of years on s’mores.
 But, it was totally worth it.

 Life is about balance.
 What do you think?

-It was so rejuvenating.
-I loved being completely technology free.
+It was so rejuvenating, and I loved being completely tech free.
 I spent a lot of time reading, walking around, and doing a whole lot of nothing.
 It was amazing, and I can’t wait to go back.

 Have you gone camping?
-What are some of your necessities?